Spastic Ataxia Charlevoix-Saguenay Type

 Sherbrooke, QC, CA

-Cynthia Gagnon practices in Sherbrooke, Canada.
+Cynthia Gagnon practices practicing medicine in Sherbrooke, Canada.
 Ms. Gagnon is rated as an Elite expert by MediFind in the treatment of Spastic Ataxia Charlevoix-Saguenay Type.
-Her top areas of expertise are Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Spastic Ataxia Charlevoix-Saguenay Type.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Myotonic Dystrophy, Myotonic Dystrophy Type 2, Paramyotonia Congenita, and Spastic Ataxia Charlevoix-Saguenay Type.

 Elite in Spastic Ataxia Charlevoix-Saguenay Type